nabhari/population-diversity-tool/README.md

 # Population Diversity Analysis Tool

 This Python script calculates the diversity of multiple populations (based on Heterozygosity and SSD) and generates correlation plots for allele frequency data.
-It includes functions for calculating diversity measures: pairwise differencing, pooling, averaging, fixing, and correlation plots.
+It includes functions for calculating population-level diversity measures: pairwise differencing, pooling, averaging, and fixing.

 ## Features